 Even before the baby comes, you can take some proactive financial steps:

-The game of life is unpredictable; the day will come when you have to choose which expenses related to your kids matter most.
-Be prepared by prioritizing expenses before an emergency: Health and safety come first.
+The game of life is unpredictable.
+The day will come when you have to choose which expenses related to your kids matter most.
+Be prepared by prioritizing expenses before an emergency:

-Think ahead when planning for parenthood and you'll be on the right track for your baby's successful financial future.
+Thinking ahead when planning for parenthood will hep keep you on the right track for your family's successful financial future.
 Start implementing these financial strategies now, and you'll not only develop good habits for yourself, you'll provide a great financial planning model for your child.
 That's a lesson every child can benefit from!